-Welcome to the ninth installment of the Build Your Library Family Reading Crate!
-The September 2018 theme is “Journey to Other Worlds!”
-I’m including four books in this box – a picture book for younger children, a middle grade family read aloud, a book for older readers, and a book for you, the parent!
-These books … Continue reading "Purchase: Family Reading Crate"
+Welcome to the tenth installment of the Build Your Library Family Reading Crate!
+The October 2018 theme is “Books that go Bump in the Night!”
+I’m including four books in our Halloweeny, kid-friendly horror themed box – a picture book for younger children, a middle grade family read aloud, a book for older readers, and a … Continue reading "Purchase: Family Reading Crate"

 April 22nd is Earth Day, the annual celebration to inspire awareness about pollution and appreciation for protecting the health of the environment.
 This is a great reason to get outside, especially if you’ve had a long winter.
 I know you can probably all enjoy a little fresh air and sunshine today.
 Hopefully your weather is cooperating.
 This day marks the anniversary of … Continue reading "Free Earth Day Mini Unit Study"

 In honor of Black History Month, I thought it would be fun to again recommend some favorite books that deal with civil rights and famous African Americans.
 Each Wednesday throughout the month of February I shared a selected book on our Build Your Library Facebook page.
 Here is the recap: 2/7/2018: My first book recommendation … Continue reading "Black History Month Book Recommendations 2018"